kazcare/hangman/README.md

 ## Testing

 #### **Username Validation**
-    - Username is chacked if only the alphabets are entered.
+    - Username is checked if only the alphabets are entered.
 Numbers and other symbols are not allowed in the username field.

 <img src="docs/username-validation.png">

 #### **Data Validation**
-    - Guessed letter is chacked to verify if it is alphabetic character
+    - Guessed letter is checked to verify if it is alphabetic character.
-    - None other characters are allowed to be used.
+    - None other characters are allowed.

 <img src="docs/invalid1.png">
 <img src="docs/invalid2.png">